The process of 40 year recertification in Broward County, and the county tallies your number of units vs the city's record.

-Did you know that in North Miami, North Miami Beach and Hialeah every time there is any sale of an apartment building the buyer or seller is obligated to undergo a 40 year recertification process with Broward County?
-In these cities, prior to closing a city representative will walk the property to make sure the city’s records match that of the physical property.
+Did you know that in North Miami, North Miami Beach and Hialeah every 40-or-so years when there is any sale of an apartment building the buyer or seller is obligated to undergo a 40-year recertification process with Broward County?
+Prior to closing a city representative will walk the property to make sure the city’s records match that of the physical property.

-If there is a discrepancy the subject property will have an issue with code.
-If the sale is subject to financing, guess what..... the transaction will probably get busted because the buyer will have to make up the difference between the sales price and the lender’s reduced LTV based on income due to a reduced number of unit(s).
+If there is a discrepancy between the city's records and the property, then the subject property will have an issue with code.
+If the sale is subject to financing, guess what..... the transaction will probably fall through because the buyer will have to make up the difference between the sales price and the lender’s reduced LTV based on income due to a reduced number of unit(s).

-The Process of 40 year Recertification in Broward County, County Records and the City of Hollywood's Records
+The Process of 40-year Recertification Broward County, County Records and the City of Hollywood's Records

-About 2 weeks ago I had a scheduled meeting with Leslie Del Monte, planning manager for the Department of Development Services within the City of Hollywood.
-The purpose of the meeting was to discuss how the city was counting units and the economic hardship created when Broward County reports a greater number of units than what is on record for the City of Hollywood.
+About 2 weeks ago I had a scheduled meeting with Leslie Del Monte, planning manager for the Department of Development Services at the offices of the City of Hollywood.
+The purpose of the meeting was to discuss how the city was counting units and the economic hardship created when Broward County reports a different number of units than what is on record for the City of Hollywood.

-Leslie acknowledged that any information prior to the nineteen seventies is unreliable due to the fire and flood that took place some years ago and destroyed much of Hollywood’s archived information regarding permits, and blueprints.
+Leslie Del Monte acknowledged that any information prior to the nineteen seventies is unreliable due to the fire and flood that took place some years ago and destroyed much of Hollywood’s archived information regarding permits and blueprints.
 Thus, the City of Hollywood has turned to third party information to fill the gaps left by this loss of data.